 Future Doctors offers high school students a bird’s eye view of the medical profession.
 This program offers guest speakers from a variety of medical specialties, and includes hands-on activities tied directly to the speakers’ specialty.
 This program currently draws its audience from schools as far south as Provo and as far north as Ogden.
 All activities are organized and led by professional health sciences students at the University of Utah who volunteer their time to help shape the next generation of scientists and health professionals.

 The Genomics Summer Research for Minorities (GSRM) internship provides a 10-week summer research program for undergraduate students interested in biosciences or bioinformatics with a focus on genomics research, including ethical, legal and social implications (ELSI) of genomics research.

-Heath Sciences LEAP (Learning, Engagement, Achievement, and Progress) is a four-year pipeline program designed to assist undergraduate University of Utah students who are interested in careers in medicine, pharmacy, nursing, dentistry, or health become competitive applicants to health professions programs.
-Selected students are required to take one course each semester for 4 years.
+Heath Sciences LEAP (Learning, Engagement, Achievement, and Progress) is a program designed to assist and prepare undergraduate University of Utah students for their applications to health science programs to and future careers in health professions.

 The Medical Admissions Preparatory Program is designed to assist premedical students from underrepresented backgrounds prepare for the MCAT and strengthen their medical school application.

 The eight-week in person program is sponsored by the Office of Health Equity, Diversity, and Inclusion (OHEDI) at the University of Utah School of Medicine.
 Students are afforded opportunities in research, patient exposure, volunteer opportunities, the Kaplan course and writing seminar.
 Students are competitively selected in the spring for summer admission and upon selection are expected to attend weekly meetings with the cohort and staff advisors.